Roout/chatterfinity/README.md

 ### Configuration

-- The example of the file is provided. **See** [services-example.json](secret/services.json).
+- The example of the [services-example.json](secret/services.json) is provided.
 - You can get `client_id` and `secret` in [Twitch Developer Console](https://dev.twitch.tv/) and [Blizzard Developer Console](https://develop.battle.net/).
-- **Note, secret** is required only for blizzard [Client Credential Flow](https://develop.battle.net/documentation/guides/using-oauth/client-credentials-flow) and **MUST NOT** be provided to any other party.
+- **Secret** is required only for Blizzard [Client Credential Flow](https://develop.battle.net/documentation/guides/using-oauth/client-credentials-flow) and **MUST NOT** be provided to any other party.
-- You can get `token` for twitch setting up local [server](https://github.com/Roout/twitch-token) and opening it in browser at "http://localhost:3000". **See** more information at the page [twitch-token generator](https://github.com/Roout/twitch-token).
+- You can get Twitch `token` running [local server](https://github.com/Roout/twitch-token) and opening it in browser at <http://localhost:3000>.
+More information is provided at the page of the [twitch-token generator](https://github.com/Roout/twitch-token).

 ## Commands

-Commands can be invoked within either Console either twitch chat.
+Commands can be invoked within either Console either Twitch chat.
 Chat messages can be russian.
+Commands which have already been implemented are quite crude without any customization and flexibility because they are used to test core of the bot now.
+Bot talks in chat via [PRIVMSG](https://dev.twitch.tv/docs/irc/guide) IRC command.

 Bot supports UTF8 charset: